awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/example-msk.md

-# Tutorial: Using a Kinesis Data Analytics application to Replicate Data from One MSK Cluster to Another in a VPC<a name="example-msk"></a>
+# Tutorial: Using a Kinesis Data Analytics application to Replicate Data from One Topic in an MSK Cluster to Another in a VPC<a name="example-msk"></a>

 The following tutorial demonstrates how to create an Amazon VPC with an Amazon MSK cluster and two topics, and how to create a Kinesis Data Analytics application that reads from one Amazon MSK topic and writes to another\.